 The health benefits of pregnancy massage

-There is plenty of scientific evidence that massage during pregnancy can reduce stress hormones, relax and loosen your muscles, increase blood flow and improve the lymphatic system.
-It has been shown to improve mood, lower anxiety and help you sleep better.
+There hasn’t been much research into the health benefits of pregnancy massage, but it does seem to reduce stress, relax and loosen your muscles, increase blood flow and improve the lymphatic system.
+It can also improve mood, lower anxiety and help you sleep better.

 Always talk to your doctor before you have a pregnancy massage, especially if:

 - you have nausea, vomiting, or morning sickness